wp-plugins/events-manager-extended/readme.txt

 = 3.2.15 =
 * Bugfix: better indication for eme_need_gmap_js and eme_need_calendar_js, so it works for templating as well
 * Bugfix: fix broken empty attributes detection again

+= 3.2.16 =
+* Feature: the global map now shows the same balloon info as the single map created from the placeholder #_MAP